astone04/CAP4770/README.md

 python3 identifyOutliers.py
 ```

-The prior step removes outliers from only vote_average, because after inspection we found the outliers in revenue/budget play to the strengths of the problem we are trying to solve.
+The prior step identifies outliers from only vote_average, because after inspection we found the outliers in revenue/budget play to the strengths of the problem we are trying to solve.

 Run emptyRowChecker.py (with cleaned_data.csv, which must be inputted manually) for stats revolving fully cleaned data